Novembar: Nationwide breakthrough and popularity (1992–2017)

 In March 2013, Novembar released their fifth studio album, entitled Proklet (Damned One).
-The album was produced by Nenad Pejčić and released by the Cultural Centre of Novi Sad.
-In the autumn of 2014, the tribute album to Novembar, entitled Tako mlad i tako čist (So Young and So Clean), was released.
-The album featured covers of Novembar songs recorded by Atheist Rap, Zvoncekova Bilježnica, KBO! and other acts.
+The album was produced by Nenad Pejčić, who also played bass guitar on the album recording.
+The album featured a guest appearance by Kris Pantelas of the Greek band Voodoo Healers, on the track "Punk Rock Story".
+During the same year, Kostić's side project Protektori (The Protectors), which he started with Vladimir Radusinović, released the album Kretenov let (Flight of the Jerk).

 In February 2015, the members of the band announced that they are working on a new studio album.
-The band celebrated their 25th anniversary on the festival 5 do 100 (5 to 100), which was held on 4 July 2016 at Niš Fortress.
+The band celebrated their 25th anniversary on the festival 5 do 100 (5 to 100), held on 4 July 2016 at Niš Fortress.
 The festival featured Novembar, the band Van Gogh celebrating their 30th anniversary, and the band Galija, celebrating their 40th anniversary (the combined "age" of the bands was 95, thus the title of the festival).
-In the autumn of 2016 the band participated in the tribute album to KUD Idijoti entitled Za tebe — A Tribute to KUD Idijoti (For You — A Tribute to KUD Idijoti) with a cover of KUD Idijoti song "Baj, baj, bejbe" (transliteration for "Bye, Bye, Baby").
+In the autumn of 2016, the band participated in the tribute album to KUD Idijoti entitled Za tebe — A Tribute to KUD Idijoti (For You — A Tribute to KUD Idijoti) with a cover of KUD Idijoti song "Baj, baj, bejbe" (transliteration for "Bye, Bye, Baby").
 In March 2017, Novembar released the single "Magla" ("The Fog"), recorded with singer-songwriter Nikola Vranjković, as an announcement of their new studio album.

+Kostić's death, posthumous album and farewell performance (2017–2019)

-On 30 June 2017 Goran Kostić died in Niš.
-He was 51 years old.
-Two weeks later, the rest of the members held their previously announced concert at Rock in Niš festival in honor of Kostić.
-At the same time they released the song "Sve zaboravljam" ("I'm Forgetting Everything"), recorded before Kostić's death, stating that the album the band was working on before Kostić died would be released.
+On 30 June 2017, Goran Kostić died in Niš of heart attack at the age of 51.
+Two weeks later, the rest of the members held the band's previously announced concert at Rock in Niš festival in honor of Kostić.
+The band's final studio album, entitled simply Novembar, was released posthumously in 2019.
+The only album track completed before Kostić's death was "Sve zaboravljam" ("I'm Forgetting Everything").
+The rest of the album tracks featured vocals recorded by Pero Lovšin, Sejo Sexon, Nikola Vranjković, Branko Golubović "Golub", and others.
+On 19 January 2019, the members of Novembar held their farewell concert at Belgrade club Elektropionir, featuring numerous guests.
+The members of the group reunited on 24 September 2021, to perform at a concert in Niš dedicated to Kostić.

+Legacy

+Following Kostić's death, a street in Niš municipality Palilula was named after him.
+In 2017, a newly-initiated festival in Srebrenica was named Novembar Fest in honor of Kostić.

+In 2014 a tribute album to Novembar was released, entitled Tako mlad i tako čist (So Young and So Clean) and featuring cover of Novembar songs recorded by Atheist Rap, Zvoncekova Bilježnica, KBO!, and other acts.

+In 2021, the band's album Deguelo was polled 16th on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
+The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Came to an End).